KNZR-FM: Changes in ownership

 Buckley Broadcasting acquired KSMJ in 2001.
 On November 22, 2011, KSMJ dropped its adult contemporary "Mix 97.7" format and began simulcasting KNZR (1560 AM), to give Bakersfield listeners the choice to hear the talk programming on KNZR on either AM or FM.
 KSMJ changed to its current KNZR-FM call sign on September 11, 2013.

 In 2014, Buckley Broadcasting sold its California stations, including KNZR-AM-FM, to Alpha Media of Portland, Oregon.
 Alpha Media Chairman Larry Wilson said, "The Buckley clusters in California will be a great addition to the West Coast footprint.
 Bakersfield is a rich and vibrant city full of live and local opportunities."
 Alpha Media merged with Connoisseur Media on September 4, 2025.

+On October 14, 2025, Connoisseur Media Announced the Bakersfield cluster had been sold to Danny and Kait Hill’s Frequency Media.

 Racial controversy

 On January 18, 2018, midday host Jaz McKay was told that due to budgetary concerns he would be replaced the next week with Sean Hannity in the noon to 3pm slot which he had occupied for 14 years.
 McKay then took to social media and used derogatory language to describe Hispanic radio broadcasts in the area.
 McKay claimed the large number of Spanish language radio stations in Bakersfield made it increasingly difficult for English speaking announcers to find employment.
 At 45.5%, Hispanics comprise the largest demographic group in Bakersfield.
 On January 24, McKay’s time slot was indeed taken over by the syndicated radio show from Sean Hannity.
 On the same day, it was also reported that McKay’s fellow conservative talk show host Inga Barks was, for unspecified reasons, no longer associated with the station.
 McKay was later hired for the midday time slot on KERN in December 2018.